tendermint/tendermint/docs/qa/v037/README.md

 ![mempool-avg](./img/v037_r400c8_mempool_size_avg.png)

-The peaks observed coincide with the moments when some nodes reached to round 1 of consensus (see below).
+The peaks observed coincide with the moments when some nodes reached round 1 of consensus (see below).

 **These plots yield similar results to the baseline**: